OIAH Associate Degree RN

 The RN program prepares the graduate to competently and safely provide basic nursing care within the State of Ohio Nurse Practice Act-mandated scope of practice for selected clients in various structured healthcare settings.
 The traditional practice role of the RN can be expanded through the completion of the RN program at OIAH.
 As the nursing shortage intensifies, the current RN role and responsibilities will continue to shift to meet client needs according to the established plan of care.

-This competency-based program is 52 instructional weeks in length and incorporates the nursing process as a teaching/learning tool.
 The student will have the opportunity to learn about nursing concepts and skills in a familiar classroom environment as well as through textbooks and online learning modalities.
 In addition, students will practice simulated experiences in the skills lab and perform competencies in the actual care environment under the supervision of an experienced registered nurse.

 Successful completion of the Nursing Education Program will lead to an associate degree and eligibility to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).